how to dispose of old carpet hero image

 Wet carpet, £100

-4 ways to lower the cost of carpet collection
+4 ways to Reduce the Cost of carpet disposal

 1. Keep the carpet dry – wet carpet is heavier than dry and will make the collection more expensive